jmfredriksen/jmfredriksen.github.io/content/_index.md

     content:
       username: "me"
       text: |-
-        Welcome to my personal portfolio website.
+        Welcome to my personal portfolio.
 I am a registered clinical dietitian working in haematology and transplantation at the Karolinska University Hospital in Stockholm, and in the prevention and treatment of obesity and chronic disease at Re-start.no.

-        This website serves as a hub for my work, including scientific publications, media contributions, educational content, and ongoing reflections on clinical practice, nutrition science and methodology.
+        This site serves as a hub for my work, including scientific publications, media contributions, educational content, and ongoing reflections on clinical practice, nutrition science and methodology.
       button:
         text: "Download CV"
         url: "uploads/resume.pdf"